ogatensor/qimendunjia/book/metal/NEGATIVE_XIANGYI.md

+# Overview

+The text discusses the concept of "Negative Xiangyi" within the context of a decentralized exchange system, specifically the Thruster Classic AMM (Automated Market Maker) system.
+"Negative Xiangyi" refers to situations where different components of the system negatively impact each other, leading to potential vulnerabilities or instability.

+Here's a breakdown of the key points:

+1. **Negative Xiangyi Relationships**:
+   - **Token Pair Set and Fee Tier Set & Distribution Function**: The introduction of new token pairs can exploit or disrupt the fee structure, leading to unfair trading conditions.
+   - **Liquidity Depth Function and Deformation Tensor**: Manipulation of the Deformation Tensor can cause unexpected changes in liquidity depth, affecting price stability and causing losses.
+   - **Fee Tier Set & Distribution Function and Liquidity Space**: Poorly designed fee structures can reduce the efficiency and attractiveness of the liquidity space, impacting trading volume and user confidence.

+2. **Formal Proof Using Sequent Calculus**:
+   - The proof outlines how an attacker can exploit these negative relationships to destabilize the system.
+It uses sequent calculus to provide a formal, logical representation of potential attacks, demonstrating the steps an attacker might take to exploit vulnerabilities.

+3. **Sheng and Ke Relationships**:
+   - **Sheng (生)**: Represents productive relationships where changes in one set (e.g., Token Pair Set) enable changes in another (e.g., Fee Tier Set).
+   - **Ke (克)**: Represents constraining relationships where changes in one set can limit or negatively impact another.
+This is used to describe the negative Xiangyi.

+4. **Sequent Calculus Representation**:
+   - The document further formalizes the relationships using sequent calculus to detail how an attacker could leverage these relationships to cause instability.

+This detailed analysis helps in understanding potential vulnerabilities within the Thruster Classic AMM system and informs the development of security measures to mitigate these risks.
+---

 Negative Xiangyi can be defined as the situations where the components of the liquidity space can negatively impact or "restrain" each other, leading to security vulnerabilities or instability.